Active motility and wetting cooperatively regulate liquid-liquid phase separation

-We then perform experimental observations with a spinning disk confocal microscope (Fig.~\ref{fig:figure1}(b)), which enables real-time, three-dimensional (3D) visualization of the phase separation patterns (see \cite{Supple} for details).
-Remarkably, we find that even a minimal amount of \textit{P. aeruginosa} actively reshapes the phase separation behavior, in contrast to the static droplet formation seen in the bacteria-free ATPS ({\bf Movie~S1}).
-Even with a low bacteria volume fraction $\phi_\text{bac}=0.01$, we observe the emergence of exotic and dynamic patterns as the DEX volume fraction~$\phi_\text{dex}$ was decreased.
-These structures included self-spinning droplets (Fig.~\ref{fig:figure2}(a), top; {\bf Movie~S2}), elongated droplet chains (Fig.~\ref{fig:figure2}(b), top), and branched bacteria clusters (Fig.~\ref{fig:figure2}(c), top).
-We find the bacteria are primarily distributed at the interfacial region, consistent with their amphiphilic nature as indicated by the contact angle analysis (Fig.~\ref{fig:figure1}(a)).
-The observed non-equilibrium patterns --- from self-spinning droplets ({\bf Movie~S3--S5}) to droplet-chain structures ({\bf Movie~S6}) and branched bacteria cluster ({\bf Movie~S7}) --- remain robust at higher $\phi_\text{bac}=0.05-0.1$.
-Our findings thus establish a robust route for the programmable, living control of domain morphology.
-Critically, this highly dynamic, bacteria-driven morphological transition represents a phenomenon previously unreported in active matter systems.
+We perform experimental observations using a spinning-disk confocal microscope (Fig.~\ref{fig:figure1}(b)), enabling real-time three-dimensional visualization of phase separation patterns (see \cite{Supple} for details).
+Even a small amount of \textit{P. aeruginosa} markedly alters the phase separation behavior, in contrast to the static droplet formation observed in bacteria-free ATPS ({\bf Movie~S1}).
+At a low bacterial volume fraction $\phi_\text{bac}=0.01$, decreasing the DEX volume fraction~$\phi_\text{dex}$ induces a sequence of dynamic morphologies, including self-spinning droplets (Fig.~\ref{fig:figure2}(a), top; {\bf Movie~S2}), elongated droplet chains (Fig.~\ref{fig:figure2}(b), top), and branched bacterial clusters (Fig.~\ref{fig:figure2}(c), top).

+We observe the bacteria preferentially localize at the interfacial region (Fig.~S3 in \cite{Supple}), rather than in the bulk of droplet~\cite{cheon2024partitioning}, confirming their amphiphilic nature.
+The resulting non-equilibrium patterns—from self-spinning droplets ({\bf Movie~S3--S5}) to droplet chains ({\bf Movie~S6}) and branched bacterial clusters ({\bf Movie~S7})—remain robust even at higher bacterial volume fractions $\phi_\text{bac}=0.05$–$0.1$.
+These results establish a robust route for the living control of domain morphology and reveal a highly dynamic, phase-driven morphology transition not previously reported.